'Hit The Sand', Beaches Open In Miami-Dade & Miami

 Like the county restrictions, beachgoers must stay at least six fee way from anyone who is not their household, and no groups of more than 10 people are allowed.

-No special events or group picnics will be allowed, nor will organized group activities like volleyball or soccer.
+No special events or group picnics are allowed, nor are organized group activities like volleyball or soccer.

-There will be no sharing of equipment outside an individual’s household, canopies or tents are not allowed and no dogs or pets will be allowed on the beach.
+There is no sharing of equipment outside an individual’s household, canopies or tents are not allowed and no dogs or pets will be allowed on the beach.

 The city has also prohibited glass bottles and alcohol.